 What have you got planned for the near future?

-Be sound people, smoke, riff, more releases, we plan to do at least one release a year for our own sanity we have too many ideas for songs sometimes.
+Be sound people, smoke, riff, more releases, we plan to do at least one release a year for our own sanity we have to many ideas for songs sometimes.
 We’ve started the third project and it’s the best stuff we’ve ever written in my opinion, it’s getting a bit more technical and not as repetitive but still holds the Haast’s Eagled sound from the last two releases.
+Hopefully we can put it out sometime next year [

 Words: George Parr